CirroBuild/FrostiDocs/docs/reference/sql/join.md

 | 2019-10-17T00:00:00.500000Z | 103  | 102 |

 Note that the above query does not use the optional `ON` clause.
-In case you need additional filtering on the two tables, you can use the `ON` clause as
+In case you need additional filtering on the two tables, the `ON` clause can be used as
 follows:

 ```questdb-sql